2700 Earl Rudder Freeway

 The Bailey's Crossroads Fire Station No. 10 has won numerous awards including:

-Honolulu Fire Department
+Burlington Fire Department

 Robert Manns is a founding principal architect of Manns Woodward Studios, a Baltimore, Maryland based firm that specializes in the design of fire stations and public safety training centers.
 He carries more than 15 years of experience in the design of first responder facilities and has been the lead designer for more than 30 fire stations and training centers over the course of the past five years.